-It was more than half a century ago that Tolkien’s Middle-earth captured my imagination and has never released its hold on my heart.
+More than half a century ago, Tolkien’s Middle-earth captured my imagination and has never released its hold on my heart.

 I came to it the hard way.
-A friend of mine in an English class had encouraged me to read the Lord of the Rings trilogy.
-She told me of the fantasy world of elves and dwarves and dragons.
-I declined by saying, with youthful hubris, I was interested in more believable themes, like science fiction.
+A friend of mine in a high school English class had encouraged me to read the Lord of the Rings trilogy.
+She told me of the fantasy world of elves and dwarves, and dragons.
+I declined by saying, with youthful hubris, that I was interested in more believable themes, like science fiction.

 The Lord of the Rings trilogy depicted the world as it should be, as indeed it really is if you have eyes to see: the true myth.
 After you read it, it colors everything you see in the here and now.
 Each re-reading reveals something new because you are at a different stage in your life.
 It cast its spell upon me and has never let me go.